CigarsSmoker/Clone/The-popup-panel.md

 ![b](https://user-images.githubusercontent.com/585534/33214229-068bc20c-d0f9-11e7-8efa-d12d5d443d20.png)

 These cells serve to visualize what resource for what destination are allowed/blocked in the current scope.
 They can also be used to add/remove rules for specific destination and type of resources.

+The count reported in these cells represent the number of _distinct_ URLs which were used to connect (or attempted connection) to the remote server.

 Typically, it is inconvenient to strictly work at such granularity, one will usually assign rules to whole domains or whole types, but the _destination & type_ are very useful in case overriding an inherited rule from a lower scope or lower precedence cell.

 But as usual, it's up to you to make use of this ability to go more granular when you craft your ruleset.